longdavid2k17/longdavid2k17/README.md

 <p align="center">
  <h2 align="center">Hello 👋</h2>
- <p align="center">My name is Dawid and in the future I want to be the JAVA Developer.
-For now I study in the Silesian University of Technology in Katowice (Computer Science for Industry).
+ <p align="center">My name is Dawid, and I am JAVA Developer.
+For now I study in the Silesian University of Technology in Katowice (Computer Science for Industry) for a last year.
 I'm ambitous and hungry for knowledge.
 In my free time exept of learning new technologies and studying in the univeristy, I record a simple JAVA course for YT(https://www.youtube.com/channel/UCRdYfPxL0PZPZ7O9fMjrynA/)</p>
 </p>

 # My knowledge
 - JAVA
 - Spring/Spring Boot
-- MySQL
+- MySQL,SQL
 - Maven
 - GIT
+- RabbitMQ
 - Angular + TypeScript + HTML + CSS
 - fluent English (C1)